lockedatapublished/itsalocke/content/company/onlinetraining.md

 - you can't pay by card
 - you want to make a group booking
-- you want book multiple days
+- you want to book multiple days
 - you fit in the following categories:
     + student
 	+ academic